pauline-lm/pauline-lm.github.io/_pages/research.md

 -->

 <img src="https://pauline-lm.github.io/images/Merrill & Larrouy-Maestri, 2017_Figure.png" width="100" />
-*From Merrill & Larrouy-Maestri (2017).
+\textcolor{grey}{*From Merrill & Larrouy-Maestri (2017).
 Features associated with song and speech.
-Illustration of the significant correlations between the different features (register, average pitch, pitch range, pitch variability, timbre, faucal distance, and tension; y-axis) and mode of phonation (spoken vs. sung, around “just about right,” JAR; x-axis).*
+Illustration of the significant correlations between the different features (register, average pitch, pitch range, pitch variability, timbre, faucal distance, and tension; y-axis) and mode of phonation (spoken vs. sung, around “just about right,” JAR; x-axis).*}

 Together with Lauren Fink, Madita Hörster, and Melanie Wald-Fuhrmann, we try to put together the pieces of the puzzle and figure out how we manage (or not) to categorise sounds.